OpenNMS-Cloud/lokahi/test-automation/flows-test-image/README.md

 # snmpd-udpgen
-It is a image for generate flow data while it still can receive snmp.
-It is valicating docker philosophy.
+It is an image for generate flow data while still receiving snmp data.
 However, it is for testing purpose.
 It is base on ehazlett/snmpd and https://github.com/OpenNMS/udpgen

 # parameters